Dreamown/im2mesh_matlab/README.md

 Ma, J., & Li, Y. (2025).
 Im2mesh: A MATLAB/Octave package for generating finite element mesh based on 2D multi-phase image (2.1.5).
 Zenodo. https://doi.org/10.5281/zenodo.14847059

-Once my paper is published, I will update a new doi here.
+Once my paper is published, I will update a new DOI here.

 ## Acknowledgments

-Great thanks Dr. Yang Lu providing valuable advice on Im2mesh.
+I sincerely thank Dr. Yang Lu for providing valuable advice on Im2mesh.
+I also appreciate Dr. Darren Engwirda for the open-source mesh generator.

 ## Other related projects